BetoAvila/data-architecture/README.md

 ```
 docker compose build --no-cache
 ```
-This will start the build of all the services by reading the `compose.yaml` and running the instructions to build images on the `Dockerfile` files.
+This will start the build of all the services by reading the `compose.yaml` and running the instructions to build images described on the `Dockerfile` files.

 Use the `--no-cache` flag to always build from scratch and never used cached layers, this prevents issues when building images.